top of page

 • independent review of methodology, interpretation, and scientific claims,

-• advisory support on standards and scientific positioning.
+• advisory input on standards, framing, and scientific positioning.

-Senior Scholars generally do not manage daily workflows unless separately appointed to a PI/Co-PI/Lead role within a specific project.
+Senior Scholars generally do not manage daily workflows unless they are separately appointed to an active PI, Co-PI, Scientific Lead, or Project Lead function within a specific project.

-To ensure clarity regarding NanoTRIZ’s status as an independent innovation institute and to prevent misunderstanding:
+To ensure clarity regarding NanoTRIZ’s status as an independent private research institute and to avoid misunderstanding, the following principles apply.

 Project-Governance Designations

-Titles such as PI, Co-PI, Scientific Lead, Project Lead, and Senior Scholar are internal designations linked to NanoTRIZ project governance and quality control.
-They do not constitute academic tenure or a university “faculty” appointment, and they do not represent a university rank.
+Titles such as PI, Co-PI, Scientific Lead, Project Lead, and Senior Scholar are internal NanoTRIZ designations linked to project governance, quality control, and scientific oversight.
+They do not constitute university rank, academic tenure, or a university faculty appointment.

-NanoTRIZ may also appoint honorary or unpaid advisors where appropriate; payment status is handled separately from title designation and is governed by the applicable written agreement (if any).
+NanoTRIZ may also appoint honorary or unpaid advisors, contributors, or research leaders where appropriate.
+Payment status is separate from title designation and is governed only by the applicable written agreement, if any.

 Non-Accredited Supervision